 Combined WithAnnapurna Base Camp Trek

-Tent Peak, also known as Tharpu Chuli, is a famous trekking peak in Nepal’s famous Annapurna mountain range.
-Its elevation of 5,663 meters (18,575 feet) provides climbers with a demanding but manageable first step into amateur mountaineering.
+Tent Peak, also known as Tharpu Chuli, is a renowned trekking peak in Nepal’s Annapurna mountain range.
+With an elevation of 5,663 meters (18,575 feet), it offers a challenging yet achievable introduction to amateur mountaineering.

-Tent Peak Climbing is frequently combined with a trek to Annapurna Base Camp, which allows you to fully appreciate the Annapurna sanctuary region’s terraced farmlands, glaciers, and traditional communities.
+Tent Peak climbing is often combined with a trek to Annapurna Base Camp, offering trekkers the chance to experience the beauty of the Annapurna Sanctuary, including its terraced farmlands, glaciers, and traditional villages.

 6. Pisang Peak (6,091 m/ 19,978 ft)